m1a9l9t7e/MinFlowCity/README.md

 part of the optimal solution are highlighted, providing a clear visual representation of the flow distribution across the network.

-## Adaptation

-You can change the city or area for the analysis by adjusting the coordinates and distance parameters in the `generate_city_graph` function.
-Similarly, you can also change the distribution of node types by altering the number of suppliers and consumers.

 ## Setup

-To get started with MinCostEdges, you'll need to set up your Python environment and install the necessary dependencies.
+To get started with MinFlowCity, you'll need to set up your Python environment and install the necessary dependencies.
 Here are the steps to do that:

 ### Installation